rails/sprockets/README.md

 **2.2.0** (Unreleased)

+* Add `stub` directive that allows you to exclude files from the bundle.
 * Added per environment external encoding (Environment#default_external_encoding).
 Defaults to UTF-8.
 Fixes issues where LANG is not set correctly and Rubys default external is set to ASCII.

 **2.1.2** (November 20, 2011)